 - An Action is what will happen after a Trigger has been emitted.
 This is where you can decide what happens in your application, when your defined trigger conditions have been met.

-To add an interaction, go to the Interactions tab for any Screen or Custom Container and press the blue button labelled "Add Interaction" as shown in the image below.
+To add an interaction, go to the Interactions tab for any Screen or Custom Container and press the "+" button as shown in the image below.

-After pressing the "Add Interaction" button, the interaction in the image below will be added.
-The top of the Interaction view consists of the name given to the Interaction, a dynamic description, a button with a cross icon, and a button with a chevron icon.
+After pressing the "+" button, the interaction in the image below will be added.
+The Interaction detail view (to the left) consists of the name given to the Interaction and the configuration options available.

-The dynamic description is modified based on the Trigger and Action that have been selected.
+The Interaction summary view (to the right) has a dynamic description which is modified based on the Trigger and Action that have been selected.
 Since no Trigger and Action have been selected in the image below, the dynamic description is "When none none".

-The button with a cross icon will delete the Interaction with a confirmation popup.
+The button with a cross icon in the Interaction summary view will delete the Interaction with a confirmation popup.

-The Trigger dropdown is populated based on what widgets have been added to a Screen or Custom Container.
+The Trigger dropdown is populated based on what widgets have been added to the current Screen or Custom Container.

-An empty Screen will only have two Triggers available: Hardware button is clicked and Screen is entered.
+An empty Screen will only have three Triggers available: Hardware button is clicked, Screen transition begins and Screen transition ends.

 Some Triggers, like Button is clicked, require a component to be selected as shown in the image below.
 However, if there is only one widget matching the Trigger, that widget will be auto-selected.

-As can be seen in the image above, after selecting the Trigger, the dynamic description has been updated from "When none none" to "When button1 clicked none".
+As can be seen in the image above, after selecting the Trigger, the dynamic description in Interaction summary view has been updated from "When none none" to "When button1 clicked none".

-The Action dropdown is populated based on what widgets have been added to a Screen or Custom Container.
+The Action dropdown is also populated based on what widgets have been added to the current Screen or Custom Container.

-An empty Screen will only have four Actions available:
+An empty Screen will only have five Actions available:

 - Call new virtual function